HedgeDocs/HedgeDocs.github.io/docs/docs/hedgehog-engine/rangers/scripts/funcs.md

 ---
-description: List of functions that can be used in Sonic Frontiers' LUA scripts
+description: List of functions that can be used in Sonic Frontiers' Lua scripts
 ---

 # Functions